AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-workspaces.md

 {{maestro-important-intro}}

-In Adobe Workfront planning, workspaces are centralized locations for teams to plan work.
+In Adobe Workfront Planning, workspaces are centralized locations for teams to plan work.

 A workspace is a collection of record types used by a team and represents the team's work lifecycle.
-You can fully customize workspaces in Adobe Workfront planning.
+You can fully customize workspaces in Adobe Workfront Planning.

 ## Access requirements